You deserve the credit

 Attention San Isabel Electric Associate, Inc. Member:

-In accordance with our bylaws, San Isabel Electric Association is publishing a list of members whose unclaimed Capital Credits checks from the prior year remain unclaimed and amount to $10 or more.
-If your name is on this list, please contact our office at (800) 279-7432 or (719) 647-6295 and ask for the Capital Credits department.
-You may also contact us by e-mail at firstname.lastname@example.org.
+In April, San Isabel Electric Association publishes a list of members whose unclaimed Capital Credits checks from the prior year remain unclaimed and amount to $10 or more.
+If your name is on the list, please contact our office at (800) 279-7432 or (719) 647-6295 and ask for the Capital Credits department.
+You may also contact us by e-mail at email@example.com.
 You may be required to provide proof of identity before claiming Capital Credits.
 A complete list of members with unclaimed Capital Credits from the prior year will be available June 1.